United Way of Central and Northeastern Connecticut

 Basic Needs: Ensuring people going through tough times receive essential assistance such as food and shelter.

-The organization emphasizes reducing racial disparities in educational, economic, and health outcomes across the region.
+The organisation emphasises reducing racial disparities in educational, economic, and health outcomes across the region.

 What They Don't Fund

 Specific exclusions are not publicly documented on their website.
-Organizations should contact United Way directly to confirm eligibility.
+Organisations should contact United Way directly to confirm eligibility.

 Governance and Leadership